TheRainbowPalace/ibm-model-1/README.md

 This is an implementation of the IBM Model 1 EM algorithm.
-Given a bitext (of a source and target language aligned on a sentence level), it calculates the probability between
+Given a bitext (of a source and target language aligned on a sentence level), it calculates the probability for a word based alignment.
+For further information see: https://en.wikipedia.org/wiki/Bitext_word_alignment
+For detailed information see the book "Statistical Machine Translation" by Philipp Koehn.

 # Usage
 To run the program you are gonna need python version > 3.6 installed on